 Are they using professional equipment and not entry level kit?
 I only use professional equipment and using entry level kit will ultimately affect the quality of the images especially if used in low light such as the evening reception and this can result in grainy images also known as "noise" which can significantly degrade an image.
 Don't choose your photographer based on the fact that they use a particular brand of camera or lens such as Nikon or Canon - see here: www.youtube.com/watch?v=a06OiVpa9-A

 Do they have back up equipment?
 I always carry two cameras and lenses plus the offer of a second photographer so every eventuality is covered.
-I also have four on camera flashguns, three of which can also be used off camera for more effective lighting, ten large capacity memory cards and numerous batteries for my cameras and flashguns.
+I also have three on camera flashguns, two of which can also be used off camera for more effective lighting, ten large capacity memory cards and numerous batteries for my cameras and flashguns.
 Would your "friend" or "friend of a friend" have this backup?
 Nothing worse than an equipment fail mid shoot and no back up!
 The very thought fills me with dread.
 My two cameras are dustproof, splash proof and freeze proof down to minus 10!
-My two lenses are also weather sealed.
+Three of my lenses are also weather sealed.
 So when your friend or friend of a friend with the cheap camera is running for cover when it's raining or snowing, I can carry on shooting.

 Do they edit their images using professional software?
 I always shoot in a format known as RAW which is like a digital negative and work from that using Lightroom and Photoshop from Adobe.
 All cameras will process Jpegs in camera and that's not always a good thing - some will say that large Jpegs are just as good as RAW.
 I wholeheartedly disagree, RAW files are not processed in camera so do not lose any information such as shadows/highlights etc. People paying a lot of money will expect high quality images.